niketica/GLFW-Tech-Demo/README.md

 ## Description
 This is a personal practice project for creating a 2D game engine in C++.
+The goal is to learn more about working with different frameworks and using the ECS architecture.
+This is not a project with an end result in mind.
+It is more of a testbed to create small tech demos.

 ## Architecture
 The architecture is ECS with a focus on hexagonal design.